avneesh0612/solana-nft-qr/README.md

 }
 ```

-You need to edit the solTreasuryAccount, goLiveDate, number, and price.
+You need to edit the `solTreasuryAccount`, `goLiveDate`, `number`, and `price` fields.

 ## Deploying the collection

 Once you are done with all the config, run this command to deploy your collection:

 ```
-ts-node ~/metaplex/js/packages/CLI/src/candy-machine-v2-CLI.ts upload -e devnet -k ~/.config/Solana/id.json -cp config.json ./assets
+ts-node ~/metaplex/js/packages/cli/src/candy-machine-v2-cli.ts upload -e devnet -k ~/.config/solana/id.json -cp config.json ./assets
 ```

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1657974859565/vsyJUjzny.png align="left")

-Once this command finishes running you will see a new `.cache` folder.
+Once the NFT collection gets deployed, you will see a new `.cache` folder.
 It should have a `devnet-temp.json` file.
 This file contains data related to the NFT collection that has just been deployed.
-We are going to need the **candyMachine** Id inside the "program" object to mint these NFTs.
+We are going to need the `candyMachine` ID inside the "program" object to mint these NFTs via CandyPay.

 # Creating our website with CandyPay and Next.js

 We are going to create a simple website using CandyPay and Next.js which will let users scan a QR code and mint the amazing NFTs!
-There are 2 ways to implement this, using the CandyPay public API is comparatively easier but it is in private beta so you would need to fill up a form to get a bearer token.
+There are 2 ways to implement this, using the CandyPay public API is comparatively easier but it is in private-beta so you would need to fill up a form to get a bearer token.
 You can fill out [this form](https://tally.so/r/wzxrP0) to get the API keys.

 ## Setting up a new Next.js app

 I am going to use create-next-app to set up a new Next.js app:

 ```
-npx create-next-app Solana-qr-blog --ts
+npx create-next-app solana-qr-blog --ts
 ```

 This will create a new next app for us.
 Let's now install the packages that we are going to use: